espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 If your board is not present on this list, you can select the generic ``ESP32-XX Dev Module``.

-Currently we have one generic development module for each of the supported targets.
+Currently, we have one generic development module for each of the supported targets.

 If the board selected belongs to another SoC family, you will see the following information at the build output: